Sedowan/power-aware-miner-homeassistant/README.md

 ![HA_MQTT_Commands_and_Sensors](images/HA_MQTT_Entities.jpg)

-This shows the sensor configuration in HASS.Agent.
-It tracks if a Command Prompt window with the title `GMiner_GPU0` is open (not necessarily in focus).
+This shows the command and sensor configuration in Home Assistant aftter the setup.

 ---